ignaciomsarmiento/ML_book/01-intro.Rmd

-# Lab 2: Regression from a classical perspective
+#  Regression from a classical perspective